rust-lang/rust/book/src/development/the_team.md

 2. **Closing duplicate or resolved issues**

-    When you manually close and issue, it's often a good idea, to add a short comment explaining the reason.
+    When you manually close an issue, it's often a good idea, to add a short comment explaining the reason.

 3. **Ping people after two weeks of inactivity**